 Aim of fund:

-The portfolio looks to deliver above inflation return whilst taking a level of risk consistent with an adventurous growth risk attitude through a combination of fixed interest, equity and property investments, but with a higher weighting to equities.
+The portfolio looks to deliver above inflation return (capital growth) through a combination of fixed interest, equity and property investments, but with a higher weighting to equities.

 Risk and benchmark performance of fund:

 The portfolio has a higher content of equity exposure compared to all the other portfolios we offer.
 Currently the portfolio holds approximately 6% in assets such as fixed interest and absolute return funds, with the balance in equity funds which can include property.
 We believe this is the best way to provide potential upside growth with a much higher level of risk, however there is less protection against downside risk.

 The Portfolio was launched on the 1 January 2009 and the total return up to 30 September 2017 is 197.31% (13.27% p.a.) against a benchmark return of 90.69% (7.66% p.a.).
 A detailed breakdown of the performance is shown below.

 |1 Yr to 30/09/13||1 Yr to 30/09/14||1 Yr to 30/09/15||1 Yr to 30/09/16||1 Yr to 30/09/17|